 English translations of Governmental Ordinance 26/2000 and the Fiscal Code most often use the phrase "community interest."
 According to a local expert, the phrases "community interest" and "collective / collectivity interest," which also appears in some translations, are synonymous.
 Initially the text of Ordinance 26/2000 used the term "community interest."
 In 2005 this term was changed to "collective interest" or "collectivity interest."

-Following adoption of the new Civil Code in 2013, the name of an NPO must contain the word "association" or "foundation," depending what type of entity it is.
-In addition, according to Law 34/2010, an NPO cannot legally form if its name contains words such as "academy," "council," "authority" or "agency."
+Following adoption of a new Civil Code in 2013, the name of an NPO must contain the word “association” or “foundation,” depending what type of entity it is.
+In addition, according to Law 34/2010, an NPO cannot legally form if its name contains words such as “academy,” “council,” “authority” or “agency.”
 This restriction is designed to avoid confusion created in the past when some NPOs formed with names similar to those of public institutions.
-Furthermore, if an NPO decides to include in its name words such as "national" or "Romanian," it must obtain special approval from the General Secretary of the Government (See also Law 22/2014 amending and supplementing Government Ordinance 26/2000 on Associations and Foundations).
+Furthermore, if an NPO decides to include in its name words such as “national” or “Romanian,” or derivatives thereof, it must first obtain special approval from the General Secretary of the Government (See also Law 22/2014 amending and supplementing Government Ordinance 26/2000 on Associations and Foundations).

 The standard that an NPO currently must meet reflects a change under Law 246/2005.
 Previously, an NPO needed to demonstrate that it had accomplished the majority of its objectives before obtaining Public Utility Status; in practice, this proved difficult for many NPOs to do and the law was modified accordingly.